xmos/lib_lcd/lib_lcd/doc/rst/lcd.rst

 ------------------------

-When in operation the LCD presents a constant real-time requirement on the xCore.
+When in operation the LCD presents a constant real-time requirement on the xCORE.
 An LCD works by sequentially refreshing its pixels, typically working from a corner, refreshing each horizontal line and progressing vertically until the whole screen has been refreshed.
-This constant refreshing produces the real-time requirement that the xCore must satisfy.
+This constant refreshing produces the real-time requirement that the xCORE must satisfy.
 To make matters easier there are porch intervals between the refresh of each line.
 At the end of a line refresh the LCD will pause for a moment before refreshing the next line.
-This gives the xCore opportunity to prepare the line buffers to be outputted.
+This gives the xCORE opportunity to prepare the line buffers to be outputted.

 LCD API
 --------